Dept. of Psychology, Behavioral Neuroscience Division

 McClure, M., Threlkeld, S., Rosen, G. & Fitch, R.H.
 2006b.
 Rapid auditory processing and learning deficits in rats with P1 versus P7 neonatal hypoxic-ischemic injury.
 Behavioural Brain Research, 172, 114 - 121.

 Threlkeld, S.W., McClure, M.M., Rosen, G.D. & Fitch, R.H.
 2006.
 Developmental timeframes for the induction of microgyria and rapid auditory processing deficits in the rat.
 Brain Research, 1109, 22 – 31.

 Threlkeld, S.W., McClure, M.M., Bai, J., Wang, Y., LoTurco, J.J., Rosen, G.D., & Fitch, R.H.
 2007.
 Developmental disruptions and behavioral impairments in rats following in utero RNAi of Dyx1c1.
 2007.
 Brain Research Bulletin, 71, 508 - 514.

 Fitch, R.H., Breslawski, H., Rosen, G.D. & Chrobak, J. 2008b.
-Persistent spatial working memory deficits in rats with bilateral cortical microgyria.
-Behavioral and Brain Functions, 4, 45.
+Working memory deficits in adult male rats with cerebrocortical microgyria.
+Ms in prep.

 Threlkeld, S.W., Hill, C., Rosen, G.D. & Fitch, R.H.
-2008b.
-Effects of early focal cortical disruption and test experience on rapid auditory discrimination and learning/memory in rats.
-International Journal of Developmental Neuroscience, in press.
+2008d.
+Effects of early focal cortical disruption and test experience on rapid auditory discrimination in rats.
+Ms in prep.

 SELECTED PAPERS PRESENTED: